otahina/ExcellaCare-Planner-Hackathon-JunctionX/README.md

 ## Next Steps 🏃‍♀️

-It is better if the system can also recommend which patient should be
+It is better if the system can also recommend which patient should be postponed or canceled.